Starship Troopers 3: Marauder: Plot

 On Earth, Hauser confronts Phid about why she is abandoning the Sky Marshal, only to be arrested.
-Phid reveals that Anoke is responsible for the downfall of Roku San, having telepathically communicated with the "Brain of Brains", also known as "Behemecoatyl", through a previously captured Brain Bug.
-Delusionally thinking that he could save humanity if he could make peace with them, Anoke adopted the Bugs’ religion and turned off the electric barrier surrounding the base on Roku San to demonstrate his willingness for peace between the two species.
+Phid reveals that Anoke is responsible for the downfall of Roku San, having telepathically communicated with the "Brain of Brains", also known as "Behemecoytal", through a previously captured Brain Bug.
+Disillusioned with the war and seeking peace at any cost, Anoke adopted the Arachnids’ religion and sacrificed the outpost at Roku San to win their trust.
 The Federation now believes the original Brain Bug allowed itself to be captured in order to pass on intelligence from inside the Federation.
-When the Federation decides to kill and dissect their Brain Bug, it somehow discerns their plot and unleashes a telepathic scream, slaughtering a few soldiers before Hauser kills it.
-It is revealed that Phid ignored the distress calls from OM-1 so she could become the new Sky Marshal; however, she failed to consider that the highly skilled Beck would be with Anoke.
+Orders are given to kill the Brain Bug, who resists using its telepathic powers before Hauser kills it.
+It is revealed that Phid ignored the distress calls from OM-1 to gain promotion to Sky Marshal; however, she failed to consider that the highly skilled Beck would be with Anoke.

-On OM-1, the stranded make contact with Behemecoatyl, who communicates with them through the corpses of their fallen comrades and soon kills Anoke to absorb his knowledge; Beck and Holly, the last survivors, begin praying for salvation.
-Rico leads the Marauders, an elite team of troopers composed of his command staff from Roku San, on a rescue mission, using the Federation's new battle-suits.
-They defeat the Arachnid warriors on OM-1, suffer no casualties, and rescue Beck and Holly.
-OM-1 is revealed to be the home of the Bug Hive, the Arachnids' ruling body, and Fleet destroys it from orbit with a "Q Bomb".
+On OM-1, the survivors make contact with Behemecoytal, who communicates with them through the corpses of their fallen comrades and consumes Anoke's brain.
+Rico and his fellow officers from Roku San are outfitted with cybernetically networked "Marauder" power armor suits to carry out the rescue.
+They defeat the Arachnid warriors on OM-1, suffer no casualties, and rescue Beck and airman Holly Little, the only survivors.
+OM-1 is revealed to be the home of the Bug Hive, the Arachnids' ruling body, and Fleet subsequently destroys it from orbit with a "Q Bomb".

-Rico is subsequently cleared of all pending charges, promoted to the rank of General and given command of the Marauder program.
+Rico is subsequently cleared of all charges, promoted to the rank of General, and given command of the Marauder program.
 Anoke is reported to have died in a terrorist attack, staged by the government to explain his disappearance, and given a hero's funeral.
 Dix and Beck are married, Phid is appointed the new Sky Marshal with Dix as her second-in command, and Holly becomes the first Federal chaplain.
-Dozens of peace protesters are hanged in connection to the purported terrorist attack.
-Phid, impressed by how Sky Marshal Anoke was rendered servile by the Arachnids' religion, decides the Federation should adopt a religion, and Christianity is embraced but altered to suit the Federation's needs to ensure steady recruitment and absolute loyalty.
+Dozens of peace protesters are hanged on false charges of involvement in the "terrorist attack".
+Phid, impressed by how Sky Marshal Anoke was rendered servile by the Arachnids' religion, persuades the Federation to adopt a heavily modified version of Christianity as a state religion, promoting militarism and blind obedience.